What a terrific start to the season it was over the weekend.

 Our match day coverage has been tweaked and you will see some significant changes in the coming weeks which will provide a service that is bettered by none in terms of rugby league around match days and live scores.

-The great thing about this weekend has been the talk of the rugby.
+The great thing about this weekend has been the talk of the rugby, especially on the best UK betting sites.
 Discussing the games, the tries, the fall outs and the action.

 The shot clock and law changes appear to have gone down well, and though the Ben Barba nonsense threatened to distract to off-field matters again, it was largely a positive first weekend of action.